phreid/MyPack/README.md

 PackItem both override the abstract methods getTotalWeight, getBaseWeight, and getCost from AbstractEntry.
 Pack extends PackList and has the same functionality, but inserts a default child entry in its constructor.

+### Task 3
+There are several changes I'd make to my project's design:
+- I could probably avoid having a separate Pack class with some more careful use of the Composite pattern.
+- There is too much coupling in the ui package, especially with the MyPackGUI and SinglePackTableModel classes.
+For the MyPackGUI class, this is caused by several classes needing to call back to the main JFrame, which I could maybe avoid by adding a controller class.
+The coupling between classes in the panel package and SinglePackTableModel could be reduced by implementing the Observer pattern to notify panels of changes to the table model.
+- There is some duplicated code in the ui package between MainButtonPanelController and SinglePackButtonPanelController, MainMenuButtonPanel and SinglePackMenuButtonPanel, and MainMenuPanel and SinglePackMenuPanel.
+I would refactor these pairs of classes to use type hierarchies, e.g. have MainButtonPanelController and SinglePackButtonPanelController both extend a ButtonPanelController type.
+This would make the ui package easier to maintain, and make it easier to add new ui elements in the future.